LoaderB0T/ng-dynamic-mf/README.md

 ✅ Use with Nx with [nx-dynamic-mf](https://github.com/LoaderB0T/nx-dynamic-mf)

-This project aims to improve the general experience of developers using Native Federation in Angular.
+This project aims to improve the general experience of developers using Module Federation in Angular.
 Even if you don't _need_ truly dynamic modules, you can still benefit from this project.

 ## Built With 🔧